Hemanth-1715/vsdRiscvSoc/Week 1/task1_README.md

 ```
 - 1. First open the ~/.bashrc for editing the Shell config file
 - 2. Add the export line at the end of the config file
-- 3. Save and exit:
-     In nano, press Ctrl+O, then Enter to save.
-     Then Ctrl+X to exit.
+- 3. Save and exit: (In nano, press Ctrl+O, then Enter to save.
+Then Ctrl+X to exit.)
--4.
-Apply the changes by using source
+- 4. Apply the changes by using source
--5.
-Verify by running the echo and checking if it includes /home/yourusername/riscv/bin.
+- 5. Verify by running the echo and checking if it includes /home/yourusername/riscv/bin.

 ![Permanent PATH](<./Output Screenshots/Permanent PATH.png>)